-How To Tell If A Website Is Down In 2 Simple Steps
+How To Tell If That Website Is Really Down

 Have you ever wished there was an easy way to tell if a website is down?
 Like, down down, and not just the fault of your own terrible Internet connection?
 I mean, we've all been there: You're all burrito-ed up in your bed, ready to stalk your favorite witchy blogger on your phone or tablet or whatever because real life is draining and you'd rather just look at heavily edited photos of houseplants and crystals... and suddenly Instagram won't load?
 "Unable to refresh," it says.
 "Check your connection."
 You Google, "Is Instagram down???????!!!" because the last thing you want to do is un-burrito yourself and deal with your wireless router — you know that it's almost certainly your wireless router, because Instagram is rarely, if ever, malfunctioning — but somebody somewhere is always saying that a website is down and so you're trapped in a spiral, refreshing your page for all of eternity or until your roommate comes home and fixes the WiFi.
 No longer, my sweet burrito babes.
 I promise it is very easy.

 Because a thing that the Internet has proven is that you are never the only person experiencing a problem, there are a number of sites dedicated entirely to tracking popular websites and any bugs that may be occurring.
 Is It Down Right Now, Down For Everyone Or Just Me, and Down Detector are some of the more well-trafficked resources.
 They're also all very user-friendly, which is great for me, because I can use my laptop to check email and watch Outlander and that's pretty much it.